micromata/Baumeister/README.md

 ## Dependencies

 - Node.js
-- Grunt
+- Gulp

 ### Node.js

 The major dependency is [Node.js](http://nodejs.org/) including the Node.js package manager called »npm«.
-The other depencies can be installed with npm.
+The other dependencies can be installed with npm.

 Please enter the following in your terminal if your aren’t sure about the availability of Node.js and npm on your machine: